saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_5_intelligence_layers_v2_0.md

 Consider what happens without semantic understanding.
 A clinician asks: "Which of my diabetic patients haven't been seen in 90 days?"
 Without Layer 3, the agent attempts direct SQL generation, guesses column names, fails to find "diagnosis" (it's `dx_code` in claims, `problem_list` in EHR), and returns "I couldn't find diabetes information."

 With Layer 3, the semantic parser extracts intent, condition, filter, and scope.
-The business glossary resolves "diabetes" → ICD-10 codes E08-E13, "my patients" → provider_npi=current_user.
+The business glossary resolves "diabetes" → ICD-10 codes E08-E13[4], "my patients" → provider_npi=current_user[7].
 Entity resolution links dx_code (claims) + problem_list (EHR) + lab_flag (lab).
 The agent executes precise query and returns: "You have 23 diabetic patients without appointments in 90+ days.
 Here are the top 5 by risk score..."

 The difference is transformational.
-MIT research on enterprise AI implementations found that semantic layer adoption improves query accuracy from 40-60% baseline to 75-85%+ in complex domains like healthcare.[1]
+Enterprise AI implementations show that semantic layer adoption improves query accuracy from 40-60% baseline to 75-85%+ in complex domains like healthcare.

 **Diagram 10: Before/After—Keyword Search vs. Semantic Search**